TZstatsADS/ads-spring2023-project2-group8/README.md

 	+ Zhang, Zixun

 + **Project summary**:
   In this project, we developed a shiny app on NYC housing.
-We track the effect of covid-19 on housing from 3 dimensions:
+We tracked the effect of covid-19 on housing from 3 dimensions:

   Distribution of housing units(number of bedrooms) of newly built houses